Bill Winters (gridiron football): College career

-Winters received a full academic scholarship to Princeton University, where he graduated with a A.B. in History and a teaching certification in Social Studies.
+Winters received a full academic scholarship to Princeton University where he graduated with a A.B. in History and a teaching certification in Social Studies.
 He lettered for the Princeton Tigers, starting out as a quarterback and then moving to tight end where he played his freshman, sophomore, and junior years.
 His senior year, he played tight end and offensive tackle.

 Professional career

-Upon graduation, Winters attended a free agent tryout camp, and earned a contract as an offensive lineman with George Allen's Washington Redskins in 1976, but was released in training camp.
-In 1977, he signed with new head coach John McVay and the New York Giants, receiving a $5,000 bonus.
+Upon graduation, Winters attended a free agent tryout camp and earned a contract as an offensive lineman with George Allen's Washington Redskins in 1976, but was released in training camp.
+In 1977, he signed with new head coach John McVay and the New York Giants receiving a $5,000 signing bonus.
 He suffered a ruptured appendix on July 26 due to dehydration during a controlled offensive scrimmage against the New York Jets.
-Winters was expected to make the final roster, with McVay stating on August 9 that "We're going to keep a spot open on our final roster for him," and "That's how much we think of him."
+Winters was expected to make the final roster with McVay stating on August 9 that "We're going to keep a spot open on our final roster for him," and "That's how much we think of him."
 On August 17, Winters was placed on the non-football related injury list by the Giants in the hopes of being activated onto the roster once healthy, but developed an infection (peritonitis) keeping him out for the remainder of the season.

 Winters was released the following year in training camp on August 15, and picked up on a five-day trial by the Montreal Alouettes of the CFL.
-He started at right tackle for the remainder of the season, which included six of the next eight regular season games, two playoff games, and the 66th Grey Cup.
+He started at right tackle for the remainder of the season which included six of the next eight regular season games, two playoff games and the 66th Grey Cup.
 The following year, he was traded to the BC Lions during training camp and played in one preseason game but suffered a knee injury during it.
 The injury required surgery and resulted in him being placed on injured reserve for the season.
-He spent the 1980 season rehabilitating his knee and started a career as a financial consultant, and legally shortened his name to Bill Winters.
-He went on to play two full seasons in the AFA, starting twelve games at center for the Orlando Americans in 1981, and thirteen games at right guard and right tackle for the Carolina Storm in 1982.
+He spent the 1980 season rehabilitating his knee and started a career as a financial consultant and legally shortened his name to Bill Winters.
+He went on to play two full seasons in the AFA starting twelve games at center for the Orlando Americans in 1981 and thirteen games at right guard and right tackle for the Carolina Storm in 1982.
 The Storm went undefeated at 13–0 and won the American Bowl league championship that year.